telboon/easyscripts/README.md

 ## Todos
 - Tab completion
 > Seriously out of my league for now.
 Easy to way to it seems to be using external library argcomplete.
 But I prefer not to use external libraries
-- Add no search scenario for fuzzPatternSearch
-> For longer than 4 bytes
-> For really cannot find